ceph/teuthology/docs/docker-compose/README.md

    UserKnownHostsFile=/dev/null
 ```

-# Reserving a machine in Sepia
+# Reserving a Machine in Sepia

 ssh into teuthology.front.sepia.com,
 lock a random machine, mark it down and give it an